Tornadoes strike Texas, Oklahoma; more storms in forecast

 “(We’re) getting all the resources and supplies that the city wants and needs,” including generators, Stitt said.
 “Thank the Lord that nobody was hurt” and no deaths have been reported.

-Nearly 4,500 customers were without power early Thursday afternoon, according to Oklahoma Gas & Electric, 96% of the utility customers in the city.
+More than 2,900 customers remained without power in Seminole late Thursday afternoon, according to Oklahoma Gas & Electric, more than 63% of the utility customers in the city.

 The Academy of Seminole took a direct hit but no one was injured, the school said on Facebook.